ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 <a id="orgcbfb208"></a>

-## Installing the OS to the Joule™
+## Installing the OS to the Joule

-- Please check [this post](./Intel®-Joule™-Setup.md) to install the OS onto the Intel® Joule™.
+- Please check [this post](./Intel-Joule-Setup.md) to install the OS onto the Intel Joule.
 - In my project, I used Lubuntu (Ubuntu/Linux core 16.03 LTS) with ROS-Desktop version installed.